irahbt/simple-sourdough/README.md

 ### Premium Checkout Success
 ![Premium Checkout Success](./static/images/readme-images/premium-success.png)
-- If the transaction is successful user's will be directed to the
+- If the transaction is successful, the membership will be attached to their account and the user will be able to see the changes immediately.
+- Successful payment is confirmed by the checkout success page.

+### Account

+### Allauth Templates

 ### Confirmation Emails